choubari/choubari/README.md

   * I'm sharing tips on dev & design on my [Instagram Account](http://instagram.com/choubari_).
   * I often write some [Tweets](https://twitter.com/choubari_) and trying to use Twitter daily.
   * I'm trying to build the habit of blogging on [Medium](https://medium.com/@choubari).
-  * I'm currenty working on My Website.
+  * I'm currenty working on my Personal Website/Blog.

 - :zap: **Github Stats**